metabase/static-embedding-reference-apps/django/embedded_analytics/README.md

 4. Open your browser to [localhost:8000](http://localhost:8000).

 Explore the app to learn more about embedding Metabase charts and dashboards in applications.
-You can also check out the links to more documentation in the repositories main [README](../README.md).
+You can also check out the links to more documentation in the parent repository's main [README](../../README.md).

+## Example embedding code

+You can find example code for embedding Metabase in [user_stats/views.py](user_stats/views.py).